kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 to operate in a fashion conformant with the definitions of the API spec and status fields of the Job object.

-Please review these in detail the [Job API](/docs/reference/kubernetes-api/workload-resources/job-v1/).
+Please review these in detail in the [Job API](/docs/reference/kubernetes-api/workload-resources/job-v1/).
-We also recommend you running the e2e conformance tests for the Job object to verify your implementation.
+We also recommend that you run the e2e conformance tests for the Job object to verify your implementation.

 Finally, when developing an external Job controller make sure it does not use the